Max-Solo/interactive-rating/README.md

 The basis was to take functional components and the following hooks:
 * useState
-* useReducer (I could do without it, but I decided to practice)
+* useEffect
+* useRef
+* useReducer
 * UseContext

-React-Spring:hotsprings: library was used for animation
+React-Spring💫 library was used for animation

 :alien:**Max-Solo**